 Depending on the nature of the project, this might be an hourly or day rate or possibly a full project cost.
 Figure out which option is best suited and go with that.
 It’s also worth including that any hindrance from your client can cause costs to rise.

-- pay the Consultant the fee set out in the Schedule, together with any VAT that applies, if the Consultant has sent an invoice in the way set out in the Schedule, together with any details of the hours or days worked on the Services during the period covered by the invoice;
+- The Client will pay the Consultant the fee set out in the Schedule, together with any VAT that applies, if the Consultant has sent an invoice in the way set out in the Schedule, together with any details of the hours or days worked on the Services during the period covered by the invoice.

-Late payments are the bane of every freelancer so it’s important to make this crystal clear in your contract.
+Late payments are the bane of every freelancer so it’s important to make your payment terms crystal clear in your contract.
 The most common practice is to be paid upon completion and the submission of an invoice (although these often give the client 30 days to pay).

-Either way, you don’t want to end up going broke because you forgot to include something like that.
+Either way, you don’t want to end up going broke because you forgot to specify your payment terms and schedule.
 Also be sure to include details on late payments fees.
-While you are protected by the law when this happens, it’s always worth getting in set and clear terms to encourage prompt payment from your client.
+While you’re protected by the law when this happens, it’s always worth setting clear terms to encourage prompt payment from your client.

 - Pay each invoice within thirty days of receiving it;